JuliaFinMetriX/JFinM_Charts/Readme.md

 - render AbstractD3Viz instance:
 	- requires output path
 	- requires link to d3 library
-- view rendered output file:
+- view rendered output file (viz, embed):
 	- use local http server to view charts with external data files
+	- embed as iframe into notebook environments

 In addition, however, there exist some shortcuts for frequently used settings.
-They mainly can be splitted into disposable charts and output files that need to be kept.

 ## Disposable charts